Homemade Bone Broth Recipe for Dogs: Instant Pot & Slow Cooker Guide

 Step #1

 Put your turkey carcass and your bones in your pot.
 I like to use beef marrow bones and duck feet.
 You can skip any of the bone types if your pet is allergic.
-If they happen to have a beef allergy add more chicken or duck feet and skip the beef marrow bones.
-The key is, the more joints you can add the better.
+If they happen to have a beef allergy, add more chicken or duck feet and skip the beef marrow bones.
+The key is: the more joints or different types of bones you can add, the better.
 The protective gelatin comes from the cartilage in the joints.

 Step #2

-Fill the pot with filtered (and preferably structured) water until the carcass and the bones are completely covered by at least 2-3 inches.
-Then top it off with 2 tablespoons of apple cider vinegar and 1 tablespoon of Celtic Sea Salt (do not use table salt), if you do not have any Celtic Sea Salt, just skip adding any salt.
+Fill the pot with filtered or reverse osmosis water until the carcass and the bones are completely covered by at least 2–3 inches.
+Then top it off with 2 tablespoons of organic apple cider vinegar and 1 tablespoon of salt.
+The vinegar helps pull minerals and collagen from the bones.

 Step #3

 Put the same bones back into the pot add new filtered water (covering the bones), another 2T Apple Cider Vinegar and 1T Celtic Sea Salt (opt).
-Simmer on low at least 24 hours and up to 72 hours.
-After a minimum 24 hours, you can again strain the broth.
-Add this liquid to the original saved liquid.
+This is also where you can add in your optional roots and herbs as you like.

 Just a suggestion, place the crockpot in the garage to simmer, the smell may not be to your liking in your home.

-Your bone broth should look like a jelly.
+Your bone broth should look like a jelly once cooled.
 This jelly is what’s going to protect your dog’s joints and gut.
+Don’t worry if it’s more like thick water — it’s still full of nutrition!
+That usually just means you need a little more vinegar next time.